adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: A user can create a party of characters and configure a new game session using all the designed options.

+---

--   **Milestone 11: Implement Main UI Layout & Core Gameplay Loop**
+-   **Milestone 11: Build Static Gameplay UI**
-    -   **Goal**: Create the main gameplay interface and connect it to the backend RAG logic.
+    -   **Goal**: Create the static HTML and CSS for the main two-column gameplay interface.
-    -   **Description**: This milestone brings the game to life for a solo player.
+    -   **Description**: This milestone focuses on building the complete visual layout for the game screen without any backend interaction.
+It establishes the foundational structure for all subsequent gameplay functionality.
-    -   **Key Tasks**: Implement the two-column UI layout.
-Build the Narrative View and Player Input components.
-Implement the backend RAG logic for both game modes.
+    -   **Key Tasks**: Implement the two-column layout using HTML and CSS.
+Create the static Party Status Panel, Dice Roller, Knowledge Source Panel, Narrative View, and Player Input components.
+    -   **Outcome**: A non-interactive but visually complete gameplay screen is rendered in the browser, matching the design specifications.

+---

+-   **Milestone 12: Implement Backend Gameplay Stub**
+    -   **Goal**: Create the backend API endpoint for handling player commands with a hardcoded, non-streaming response.
+    -   **Description**: This step creates the necessary backend infrastructure for the gameplay loop.
+The endpoint will accept a player command but return a fixed, predictable JSON response, allowing for frontend development without a functioning RAG system.
+    -   **Key Tasks**: Implement the `POST /api/game/command` endpoint in Flask.
+The endpoint logic will ignore the input and immediately return a hardcoded JSON object representing a sample AI response.
+    -   **Outcome**: The backend has a testable `/api/game/command` endpoint that the frontend can successfully call and receive a valid, albeit static, response from.

+---

+-   **Milestone 13: Connect UI to Gameplay Stub**
+    -   **Goal**: Wire up the frontend player input to the backend stub and display the returned data.
+    -   **Description**: This connects the two halves of the application.
+The user will be able to type a command, press enter, and see the hardcoded response from the backend appear in the Narrative View.
+    -   **Key Tasks**: Write JavaScript to capture the user's input from the text area.
+        Implement the `fetch` call to the `POST /api/game/command` endpoint.
+Write the logic to render the received JSON data into the Narrative View.
+    -   **Outcome**: A user can type a command, send it to the backend, and see the static, hardcoded response render correctly in the main narrative log.

+---

+-   **Milestone 14: Implement Full RAG Logic**
+    -   **Goal**: Implement the complete, non-streaming RAG and LLM logic on the backend.
+    -   **Description**: This milestone replaces the backend stub with the full Retrieval-Augmented Generation system.
+It will now query the vector store based on the player's command and generate a unique response from the LLM.
-        Connect the UI to the streaming API.
+    -   **Key Tasks**: Implement the RAG service logic to query the ChromaDB collections.
+        Integrate the LLM call using the retrieved context.
+Replace the stub logic in the `/api/game/command` endpoint with the new RAG service call.
+    -   **Outcome**: The backend now processes player commands dynamically, generating a contextually relevant response from the LLM, though the response is not yet streamed.

+---

+-   **Milestone 15: Integrate Streaming Response**
+    -   **Goal**: Upgrade the backend endpoint and frontend logic to support real-time, streaming responses.
+    -   **Description**: The final step in core gameplay implementation.
+This changes the interaction from a simple request-response to a streaming connection, allowing the AI's response to appear token-by-token in the UI.
+    -   **Key Tasks**: Modify the Flask endpoint to return a streaming response.
+Update the frontend JavaScript to handle the streaming data and append it progressively to the Narrative View, creating a "live typing" effect.
-    -   **Outcome**: A user can start a configured game, type a command, and receive an AI-generated response in the narrative log.
+    -   **Outcome**: A user can type a command and receive an AI-generated response that streams into the narrative log in real-time, completing the core gameplay loop.

 ---